KlaudiaKl/MyNotes/README.md

 *Note categorisation into folders
 *Sorting the notes by date
 *Dark and light mode
+*Sharing notes
+*Moving notes to different folders/categories
-*Created with Kotlin and Jetpack Compose
+*Created with Kotlin, MaterialDesign 3 and Jetpack Compose

 ##Usage
 Requires an Android device with Android 8.0 operating system or newer